 Tick-borne diseases are transferred to humans as a result of the tick bite.
+There are various types of ticks, but they all can carry disease-causing microorganisms.
+They are widespread in different regions in the US depending on how well they can survive in the areas, but some are specific to certain states.
 Ticks can be infected with parasites, viruses, or bacteria.

 Common Tick-borne Diseases